 In 2016, fewer companies were saved via administration than in any other year since 2003.
 Given the withdrawal of numerous support measures, this ‘business rescue’ procedure was not on the agenda list of many firms, with many opting to go straight to a terminal bankruptcy scenario (like liquidation) rather than continuing to limp along.

-What The Future Holds?
+What does The Future Hold?

-Turning to the future for 2022, it is widely expected that company insolvencies filings of all types will rise.
+Turning to the future for 2022, it is widely expected that company insolvency filings of all types will rise.
 In fact, when these quarterly insolvency data are compared with those from Q4 2021 and Q3 2021, the difference becomes apparent.

 This perspective is based on the belief that corporate shackles that have kept stakeholders from putting pressure on companies will soon be removed.
 The partial suspension of creditors’ rights to file winding-up petitions against firms with uncollected debts is extended until March 31, 2022.
-A creditor must ask a debtor business for payment proposals for debts over £10,000.
+A creditor must ask a debtor business for payment proposals for obligations over £10,000.
 If the debtor does not respond in 21 days, the creditor can take legal action to wind up the company.

 Other problems include increasing interest rates, inflation, and import costs for businesses.
 It is difficult to know exactly what this means for the number of people who go bankrupt and how this will impact bankruptcy rates (many insolvency experts anticipated a considerably more active pandemic than what transpired).
 Many creditors were put to the test during the pandemic, but they might be less forgiving now.